 Given the theme of this blog, you can probably guess that the jury return a split verdict finding that the employer did not discriminate based on her race but did retaliate against her for filing the race discrimination complaint.
 In doing so, the jury awarded her $26,000 in actual damages and then tacked on $175,00 in punitive damages.
 In both instances, Benson-Cooper has asked the jury for substantially more, including asking for between $8 million to $10 million in punitive damages.
 Given that punitive damages were awarded, the court will likely be tacking on an additional award of attorneys’ fees and prejudgment interest.
 Of course, the employer asked the jury to award nothing.
 Nonetheless, both employer and employee are claiming victory.

 If you are searching “I need a lawyer because I have been wrongfully fired or terminated;” or “I have been discriminated against or harassed based on my …” race, national origin, gender, age, religion or disability; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I find the best employment discrimination attorney?”, “What should I do if I was fired today for reporting sexual harassment?”, “My boss wrongfully terminated me because I reported him to HR”; or “I was fired for complaining about race discrimination”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.